BGameiro2000/dockerfile/arch-cern-root/README.md

 # Arch Cern-Root

 This repo contains the docker image used for my Unraid application template.
-The temaplate itself can be viewed [here](https://github.com/BGameiro2000/unraid-ca/tree/master/root)
+The template itself can be viewed [here](https://github.com/BGameiro2000/unraid-ca/tree/master/root)